charlesxucheng/aws-study-notes/vpc.md

 **The transit gateway** acts as a **Regional** virtual router for traffic flowing between its attachments, which can include **VPCs, VPN connections, AWS Direct Connect gateways, and transit gateway peering connections**.

-The allowed CIDR block size of a VPC is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
-After you've created your VPC, you can associate secondary CIDR blocks with the VPC.

 **VPC sharing** allows multiple AWS accounts to create their application resources, such as EC2 instances and RDS databases into shared, centrally-managed virtual private clouds (VPCs).